qltysh/example-typescript/README.md

 - [Next.js](https://nextjs.org/)
 - [Vitest](https://vitest.dev/)
 - Run tests with `npm test`
-- An account on Qlty (free for open source)
+- An account on [Qlty Cloud](https://qlty.sh) (free)

-- `QLTY_COVERAGE_TOKEN` is set as a GitHub Actions [repository secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)
+> [!NOTE]
+>
+> This repository is using GitHub's OpenID Connect (OIDC) to authenticate the coverage upload with Qlty Cloud instead of storing a coverage token as a GitHub Actions secret.

 ## Set up